 Please note when walking along the cliff top edges to be aware that they can be unstable sometimes.
 Try to keep to the paths if there are any.

-Because there are so many different east coast beaches, I have divided the them into separate areas.
+Because there are so many different east coast beaches, this page has been divided into several sections

-Some of these are my favorite Port Phillip Bay eastcoast beaches so I am writing these up in more detail elsewhere in the site under the heading of Port Phillip Bay.
+Some of these Port Phillip Bay Eastcoast Beaches have been written up in more detail elsewhere in the site under the heading of Port Phillip Bay.

 The actual opening to the bay is however, quite narrow and hard to traverse as was found out the hard way by many ships trying to navigate the famous Heads known as The Rip.